ZIL-130

 The ZIL-130 is a Soviet/Russian truck produced by ZIL in Moscow, Russia.
 The first prototype was built in 1956.
 Production began in 1962, while mass production started in 1964.
-It was one of the most numerous cargo trucks in the USSR and Russia, in total ZIL built 3,380,000 trucks up to 1994.
+In total, ZIL built 3,380,000 trucks up to 1994, making it one of the most numerous cargo trucks in the USSR and Russia.
 In 1995, production was moved to the now-defunct Ural Motor Plant (UamZ, its trucks were known as UamZ-43140).

 History

-The ZiL plant started working on a replacement for the ZIL-164, right after De-Stalinization took place.
-The first prototype was built some months later and had a brand new cabin, as well as a wider windshield influenced by Dodge trucks.
+ZIL started working on a replacement for the ZIL-164 right after De-Stalinization took place.
+The first prototype was built some months later and had an all-new cabin, as well as a wider, wraparound windshield and a V-shaped emblem identical to 1956 Ford F-Series trucks.

-The new model retained little from its predecessor, with a new V8 engine and a more reinforced frame, however, the newer truck was slightly shorter than the ZIL-164 truck.
+The new model retained little from its predecessor, with a new V8 engine (displacing 6.0 liters) and a more reinforced frame.
+The newer truck was slightly shorter in wheelbase than the ZIL-164 truck.
 Mass-production started in 1964 under the ZIL-130 name, and soon the ZIL-164 was discontinued in favor of its more modern successor.

 The ZIL-130 received the latest features adopted by the global car industry of the 1950s while not being based on any foreign model and having a unique chassis, cabin and other parts.
-In 1965 the heavier ZIL-131 truck started getting produced.
+In 1965, production of the 6x6 ZIL-131 variant intended for the military started and then the 6x4 ZIL-133 also followed; both of these were heavily based on the standard 4x2 ZIL-130 truck.